operator-framework/java-operator-sdk/docs/documentation/dependent-resources.md

 When dealing with multiple dependent resources of same type, the dependent resource implementation needs to know which specific resource should be targeted when reconciling a given dependent resource, since there will be multiple instances of that type which could possibly be used, each associated with the same primary resource.
-In order to do this, JOSDK relies on the [resource discriminator](https://github.com/java-operator-sdk/java-operator-sdk/blob/main/operator-framework-core/src/main/java/io/javaoperatorsdk/operator/api/reconciler/ResourceDiscriminator.java) concept.
+The target resource is computed and selected based on desired state automatically.

+Formally there were resource discriminators used for:
+[resource discriminator](https://github.com/java-operator-sdk/java-operator-sdk/blob/main/operator-framework-core/src/main/java/io/javaoperatorsdk/operator/api/reconciler/ResourceDiscriminator.java)
 Resource discriminators uniquely identify the target resource of a dependent resource.
 In the managed Kubernetes dependent resources case, the discriminator can be declaratively set using the `@KubernetesDependent` annotation: